AdobeDocs/experience-manager-64.sv-SE/help/forms/using/preview-xdp-forms-html.md

 1. Select **File > Form Properties**.

-1. Klicka på fliken **Förhandsgranska **och skriv den fullständiga sökvägen till testdatafilen i rutan Datafil.
+1. Click the **Preview** tab and, in the Data File box, type the full path to your test data file.
 Du kan också använda knappen Bläddra för att navigera till filen.

 1. Click **OK**.
 The next time you preview the form in the **Preview HTML** tab, the data values from the sample XML file will appear in the respective objects.